livebg/smstools/README.md

 SmsTools::GsmEncoding.to_utf8 gsm_encoded_string    # => an UTF-8 encoded string
 ```

-Check out the code of the class to find out more.
+Check out the source code of the class to find out more.

 ### Client-side code